Proposed Water Rates--FY26

 Bill breakdown

 Customers will see two kinds of charges on their monthly water bills -- base charges and consumption charges.
-Read more to see a breakdown of these different charges and how the proposed changes will impact customers.
+Read more to see a breakdown of these different charges and how the approved changes will impact customers.
 Explanation of charges

 Continued progress